-HYDRAULIC PLATFORM ROTATION - A hydraulic rotary actuator, operated by a control lever, rotates the platform 180° from one side of the boom, to the end-hung position, and to the other side of the boom.
+HYDRAULIC PLATFORM ROTATION - A hydraulic rotary actuator, operated by a control lever, rotates the platform 180°.

 HYDRAULIC PLATFORM LEVELING - A master and slave cylinder controls platform leveling.
 The leveling system can be operated from the upper or lower controls to adjust platform leveling, tilt the platform for clean out, or to ease the removal of an injured operator.